Chu–Han Contention: Fall of the Qin dynasty

 However, when Xiang Yu eventually arrived as well, he immediately besieged and captured the Hangu Pass garrisoned by Liu Bang's troops out of frustration that Liu Bang had the easier route and stole all the glory.
 Liu Bang was then pressured into ceding the Guanzhong region to Xiang Yu despite the earlier agreement between them.
-When Liu Bang personally visited to pay respect and apology, Xiang Yu also attempted to assassinate him at the Feast at Swan Goose Gate under the advise of Fan Zeng, but Liu Bang escaped thanks to his humble courtesy and Xiang Yu's indecisiveness when confronted by Liu Bang's brother-in-law Fan Kuai.
-Xiang Yu then entered Xianyang allowing his troops to pillage and plunder the city, ordered the burning of the Epang Palace, and had all the surrendered Qin royalties executed.
-Later, Xiang Yu forced Liu Bang to accept the enfeoffment of the remote, underdeveloped Bashu region (present-day Sichuan Basin), which was then used mainly as penal colonies for exiled criminals.
+When Liu Bang personally visited to pay respect and apology, Xiang Yu also attempted to assassinate him at the Feast at Swan Goose Gate under the advice of Fan Zeng, but Liu Bang escaped thanks to his humble courtesy and Xiang Yu's indecisiveness when confronted by Liu Bang's brother-in-law Fan Kuai.
+Xiang Yu then entered Xianyang, allowing his troops to pillage and plunder the city, ordered the burning of the Epang Palace, and had all the surrendered Qin royalties executed.
+Later, Xiang Yu forced Liu Bang to accept the enfeoffment of the remote Bashu region (present-day Sichuan Basin), which was then very underdeveloped and mainly used as penal colonies for exiled criminals.
 After lobbying by Liu Bang's friend Zhang Liang, a Hán aristocrat widely respected among the rebels for previously attempting to ambush and assassinate the First Emperor in 218 BC, Xiang Yu reluctantly added the better developed Hanzhong Basin to Liu Bang's fiefs, arguing that it now fulfilled the promise of "King of Guanzhong" as Hanzhong was connected to the region via mountain passes within the Qinling Mountains.
 As Liu Bang's forces relocated into the new fief, Xiang Yu had his troops following them as "escort", and Liu Bang resorted to burning the gallery roads behind his convoy as a precautionary measure to prevent being attacked in the rear and as a diplomatic gesture of accepting Xiang Yu's arrangement to never return again.